iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in 1.4.13
+* Support for certain multi-component accessories
+* Fixed fan support for fans that don't support SwitchLevel

 ## New in 1.4.12
 * Support for CO detector
 * Support for Valves (as irrigation valves)